datasets/euribor/README.md

 ## License

-This material is licensed by its maintainers under the [Public Domain Dedication and License (PDDL)](http://opendatacommons.org/licenses/pddl/1.0/).
+This Data Package is licensed by its maintainers under the [Public Domain Dedication and License (PDDL)](http://opendatacommons.org/licenses/pddl/1.0/).

 Refer to the [terms of use](http://www.euribor-rates.eu/disclaimer.asp) of the source dataset for any specific restrictions on using these data in a public or commercial product.